oppia/creator-documentation/docs/start/terms.rst

 -----

 Learners learn a Skill as they progress through a Topic.
-For example, in the Topic decimals, students will also learn Skills like comparing decimals, adding decimals, converting decimals to fractions, etc. Each Skill belongs to a Topic and supports learning of that Topic.
+For example, in the Topic decimals, students will also learn Skills such as comparing, adding, and converting decimals to fractions.
+Each Skill belongs to a Topic and supports learning of that Topic.

 .. figure:: /images/Topic_hierarchy.png
    :alt: Visual hierarchy of Topics and Stories